TanStack/router/docs/framework/react/guide/ssr.md

 ## Data Transformers

 When using SSR, data passed between the server and the client must be serialized before it is sent accross network-boundaries.
-By default, Tanstack Router will serialize data using the default `JSON.parse` and `JSON.stringify` implementations.
+By default, TanStack Router will serialize data using the default `JSON.parse` and `JSON.stringify` implementations.
 This, however, can lead to incorrect type-definitions when using objects such as `Date`/`Map`/`Set` etc. The Data Transformer API allows the usage of a custom serializer that can allow us to transparently use these data types when communicating across the network.

 The following example shows usage with [SuperJSON](https://github.com/blitz-js/superjson), however, anything that implements [`Router Transformer`](../api/router/RouterOptionsType.md#routertransformer-type) can be used.